Degree: Bachelor of Science (B.Sc.)

 Higher semester: July 15 for winter term, January 15 for summer term

-- Specialization in Mechanical Engineering (International) (12 LP): in this subject, you choose one of the following specializations:
+- Specializations in Mechanical Engineering (International): Choose one of the following specializations:

 - Applied Materials